vk-cs/docs-public/docs/en/storage/backups/how-to-guides/api-examples/api-examples.md

 </details>

-## Create a new backup plan for the VM
+## Create new backup plan for the VM

 ### 1. Get the prodiver_id